Steven Kolawole

 Shortly before I resumed my PhD, I completed my BSc in Computer Science at the Federal University of Agriculture Abeokuta, Nigeria, advised by Dr. Adebayo Abayomi-Alli.
 Academic union strike actions and COVID-19 lockdown led to an extension of my bachelor's degree timeline.
 Fortunately, this gave me more time than a typical undergraduate to refine my interests beyond what my immediate environment offered and also amass an eclectic mix of fulfilling experiences.

 I had ample time to participate in several hackathons and internships, and I regularly spoke on tools and topics I liked at tech conferences across different parts of the globe.
 Since early 2021, I have been an independent researcher with ML Collective (and made cameo appearances at Masakhane and Cohere For AI), where I am fortunate to have Rosanne Liu and Jason Yosinski primarily mentor me.
 Toward the end, I (along with my friends) designed a real-time opinion mining system for digital assets and got a 115k USD grant to build the system.
-This enabled me to focus on exploring independent research without worrying too much about my living expenses. :)
+This enabled me to focus on exploring independent research without worrying much about my living expenses. :)

 I am a "community-taught" ML person; hence, a big part of my BSc years were spent giving back to our tech communities, including Data Science Nigeria, Google Developer Student Club, She Code Africa, the National Association of Computing Students, and ML Collective.